 In this age of Big Data and Social Media, with the pervasive availability of large amounts of real-time data from multiple sources in various forms, artificial intelligence marketing has evolved to the point where we can develop tools that are able to capitalize on ideation and user-generated content.
 This advancement has widely opposing impacts on traditional businesses which primarily depend on capital investments and labor, and on IPOs centered on innovations based in ideation and UGC, like Facebook, Twitter and Snapchat.

 The primary takeaway, therefore, is that the time is ripe for businesses to adopt AI and Math Marketing into their processes and products since it has the ability to provide them with new sources of growth, positively impact their labor, and improve the experience of the people who drive their business: the consumers.

-In developed economies, a survey conducted by Accenture revealed that by 2035, AI has the potential to double their economic growths if they adopted it.
+A survey conducted by Accenture revealed that by 2035, AI has the potential to increase productivity by 40% or more.
 The study also revealed that the potential for increased labor efficiency in developed economies will be driven primarily by innovations and advances in AI that are aimed at enabling consumers to use their time and effort more efficiently.

 The Wide-Reaching Benefits of AI

 By integrating AI into their processes, businesses can drive growth in the following three channels:

 AI has ushered businesses into an age of Intelligent Automation, which can drive growth beyond the capabilities of traditional automation solutions.
 Intelligent automation doesn’t just refer to a mere transfer of tasks from man to machine; it’s about developing automated solutions that are highly sophisticated, flexible, efficient and secure, and that provide the most value to a business and drive growth exponentially.
 In essence, these are solutions with the capabilities to:

 - Adapt easily and flexibly to the complexity of tasks to complete them efficiently